Lin: What's going on here? Kamaji: Something you wouldn't recognize, it's called love.

 Forgotten First Meeting: Haku, a river spirit, saved Chihiro when she fell into the river as a child.
 Chihiro remembers this only when they are flying through the sky together near the end of the film, which causes Haku to remember his identity too.

 Funny Background Event: Lin is a little annoyed that Yubaba doesn't compliment her after they help the stink spirit.

 Generic Cuteness: Chihiro was designed specifically to avoid this trope.
-Hayao Miyazaki has complained about how plain or unattractive male characters can still be the star but female characters all have to be cute to be the protagonist.
+Hayao Miyazaki has complained about how plain or unattractive male characters can be yet still be the star but female characters all have to be cute to be the protagonist.